2020 Grand Slam of Darts

 The 2020 BoyleSports Grand Slam of Darts was the fourteenth staging of the Grand Slam of Darts, organised by the Professional Darts Corporation.
-The event took place, behind closed doors, from 16 to 24 November 2020 at the Ricoh Arena, Coventry.
+The event took place, behind closed doors, from 16 to 24 November 2020 at the Coventry Arena, Coventry.

 The tournament's two-time defending champion was Gerwyn Price, who successfully defended his 2018 title by defeating Peter Wright 16–6 in 2019.
 Price's title defence came to an end when, after surviving a match dart from Ryan Joyce to progress through the group stage, he eventually lost 10–8 to Nathan Aspinall in the last 16.

 José de Sousa became the first Portuguese darts player to win a televised title by beating James Wade 16–12 in the final; he also became the first debutant since the tournament's inception to win the title, as well as the first to win the title, without finishing top in the group phase.

 Dimitri Van den Bergh broke the record for the highest individual average for this tournament when he beat Ricky Evans 5–1 in the group stage, averaging 114.85, beating Phil Taylor's previous record of 114.65 set in the 2014 tournament.
 Additionally, Simon Whitlock broke Adrian Lewis' record of hitting the most 180s in a Grand Slam match by scoring 20 maximums in his quarter-final victory over Michael van Gerwen.